Jason M. Leviton, Partner

 617.398.5600 | | vCard

 Prior to forming Block & Leviton, Mr. Leviton was an attorney at three of the preeminent securities class action firms in the nation and worked on behalf of numerous institutional and individual investors.
 For example, he was instrumental in recovering $10.5 million in the Welmon v.
 Chicago Bridge & Iron, 06-CV-01283,securities class action litigation.
-In that case, Mr. Leviton represented Fortis Investments, a major European asset management company and, in addition to the monetary settlement, was able to institute numerous corporate governance changes at the company.
+In that case, Mr. Leviton represented Fortis Investments, a major European asset management company and, in addition to the monetary settlement, was able to institute several corporate governance changes at the company.
 In granting the Chicago Bridge & Iron settlement, the Honorable John Sprizzo stated that “Plaintiffs’ Counsel have conducted the litigation and achieved the Settlement with skill, perseverance and diligent advocacy.”
 Chicago Bridge & Iron, 06-CV-01283 (June 3, 2008).
 Moreover, in the Ong v.
-Sears Roebuck & Co., 03 C 4142 (N.D.
+Sears Roebuck & Co., case no. 03 C 4142 (N.D.
 Ill.), securities class action, Mr. Leviton represented the State Universities Retirement System of Illinois (SURS) and helped settle the action for $15.5 million.
 He also represented the Iowa Public Employees’ Retirement System, the Policemen’s Annuity & Benefit Fund of Chicago, the Central States, Southeast and Southwest Areas Pension Fund in the securities class action against MF Global that settled for $90.0 million.
 See Rubin v.
 MF Global, LTD., et al., 08-cv-02233 (S.D.N.Y.).
 Likewise, he was a member of the In re VeriSign Securities Litigation, C-02-2270 (N.D.
 Cal.) team that recovered more than $78.0 million for investors.
 Furthermore, Mr. Leviton represented the Oklahoma Firefighter’s Pension and Retirement System in In re Smith & Wesson Corp.
 Securities Litigation, 07-cv-30238 (D. Mass.).
-He has also litigated and settled cases involving SourceCorp, Inc., 04-cv-02351 (N.D.
-Tex.) (settled for $3.0 million), Xybernaut Corporation, 05-cv-01705 (E.D.Va) (company filed for bankruptcy protections and the action still settled for $6.3 million), and Mid-American Waste Management, C-2-97-449 (S.D.
+He has also litigated and settled cases involving SourceCorp, Inc., case no. 04-cv-02351 (N.D.
+Tex.) (settled for $3.0 million), Xybernaut Corporation, case no. 05-cv-01705 (E.D.Va) (company filed for bankruptcy protections and the action still settled for $6.3 million), and Mid-American Waste Management, case no. C-2-97-449 (S.D.
 Ohio) (settled for $7.5 million).

 In addition to his class action experiences, Mr. Leviton has litigated other forms of complex litigation.
 For instance, he worked with a former State of New York Attorney General in the defense of an attorney accused of insider trading, which included a criminal referral to the United States Department of Justice.
 He was also heavily involved in the representation of four detainees being held at the Guantánamo Bay Naval Station in Cuba.